AnacondaRecipes/repodata-hotfixes/README.md

 the data used to solve for dependencies can be modified and leave the larger ecosystem unharmed.

-NOTE: Changes are implemented that the entire dependency or constraint list (i.e. If someone changes one out of the ten dependency for a single package, all ten will still should be in the "patch-instructions" as patching is an overwriting operation).
+NOTE: Hotfixes are applied in a overwrite manner.
+So any changes are implemented will effect the the entire dependency or constraint list (i.e. If someone changes one out of the ten dependency for a single package, all ten will still should be in the "patch-instructions" as patching is an overwriting operation).
 ### Removal
 Adding a package to the removal list will remove the entire entry from the repodata.json.
 It will no longer be searchable by conda search.

 We should put things on the remove list when:
-- We think the customer may still want a package but it is super fragile and we don't want it to be broken for others.
+- We need a quick fix to stop consumers from downloading a bad package.

 Another approach might be to move the package into broken package directory (see directions in perseverance-skills).
 This will cause it not to be indexed in the first place.
 ### Revoked